INS Sindhukesari

 INS Sindhukesari (S60) (lit.
 'Lion of the Sea') is a diesel-electric submarine of the Indian Navy.

-Mid life upgrades
+Mid life upgrades and career

 INS Sindhukesari, inducted in 1989, underwent a mid-life upgrade in 2018 at the Zvezdochka Shipyard in Severodvinsk in Russia, according to The Indian Navy reports.
 The upgrade included a refit and modernization, aiming to extend the submarine's service life.
 This upgrade is part of a broader program to modernize the Indian Navy's Kilo-class submarines.
+She participated in the International Fleet Review 2026 held at Visakapatnam.
+The submarine was on a port call at the Port of Colombo, Sri Lanka for an operational turnaround on 3 May 2026.